-- Shorts, skirts, and dresses must be at least mid-thigh length. - Tops, which are see-through, backless, have no straps, or expose undergarments, the stomach, and midriff area are not allowed. - Clothing shall be clean, appropriate and in keeping with health, sanitary and safety practices. - Undergarments shall remain covered at all times. - All clothing in the midriff area must overlap. - Shoes must be worn at all times in accordance with state law. - Students will remove sunglasses upon entering the building. - Hats or hoods may be worn during school hours but they are not to be worn in any classroom or educational setting where the instructor feels it is a distraction or unsafe to the learning environment.
+- Tops, which are see-through, backless, have no straps, or expose undergarments, the stomach, and midriff area are not allowed. - Clothing shall be clean, appropriate and in keeping with health, sanitary and safety practices. - Undergarments shall remain covered at all times. - All clothing in the midriff area must overlap. - Shoes must be always worn in accordance with state law. - Students will remove sunglasses upon entering the building. - Hats or hoods may be worn during school hours, but they are not to be worn in any classroom or educational setting where the instructor feels it is a distraction or unsafe to the learning environment.
 Students in violation will forfeit their hat to the staff member in charge.
 The wearing of a hat is a privilege that may be revoked at any time by an administrator.